-~ An interview with a Tibetan Mastiff Owner ~
+~ An interview with an Owner ~

 Hōyō is a one-year-old, neutered, male Tibetan Mastiff.
 His name is “cuddles” in Japanese, as it could possibly be what he does best.